 DAST testing can help you find vulnerabilities in your software, even before any input is given.
 It is not designed to work on specific software but on the application layer, where the actual applications are vulnerable.

 What makes Dynamic Application Security Testing Important?

 According to a study by CNBC, more than 75% of applications are vulnerable in some way or another, there is simply no way that security vulnerabilities in applications are going away anytime soon; that’s where Application Security Testing comes in.

 Minor security misconfigurations by developers such as improper validation of user input, server version disclosure, and using vulnerable software libraries lead to major security issues.

-When you think of DAST, you might wonder how it is different from traditional penetration testing which used to be slow, static and very time consuming.
+When you think of DAST scanning, you might wonder how it is different from traditional penetration testing or static application security testing that is slow, static, and very time-consuming.
 The difference is that DAST is dynamic.
 That means the tests are run in real-time, simulating real-world application behavior.
 Dynamic testing is usually conducted on the live system, also known as Production Environments.

 What are various types of DAST?

 Most people consider DAST as an Automated approach, but it’s not.
 Dynamic Application Security Testing is widely divided into two types: